Page 1 of 5 1 2 3 4 5 >

 0a) Run Software Update

-Your Operating System, and supporting files should be updated prior to compiling SDLMAME (and should be kept up to date regardless) The minimum supported OS for SDLMAME under Mac OS X is 10.4.x (Tiger).
+Your Operating System, and supporting files should be updated prior to compiling SDLMAME (and should be kept up to date regardless) The minimum supported OS for SDLMAME under Mac OS X is 10.7.x (Snow Leopard).

 0b) Install/Update Xcode